susanev/uw-stars-cse/142/week6/quiz-answers.md

 # Quiz Answers
 ## Week 6
-_It is important to note that these are an example of a correct solution; there are many correct solutions that will not match these solutions exactly._
+_It is important to note that these are examples of correct solutions; there are many correct solutions that will not match these solutions exactly._

 1. __randomWalk (15 points)__